-If you take a look at the number of couches in great condition in consignment shops, second-hand and thrift stores, there are plenty of people who decide to replace their couch simply because they want to redecorate.
+If you take a look at the number of couches in great condition in consignment shops, second-hand places, and thrift stores, there are plenty of people who decide to replace their couch simply because they want to redecorate.

 And if you take a look at the number of couches on the curb on trash day, there are plenty of people who decide to replace their couch when the arms fall off and the cushions have exploded.

 There is an appropriate mid-ground between the two.
 The average life of a sofa purchased today is seven to 15 years, but there are six warning signs before the arms fall off that it might just be time to start looking for a replacement.

 1. The Couch Doesn't Fit the Room Space